ronen567/just-the-docs/docs/optimizations.md

 \\(\mathbf{\bigtriangledown_w f(w_{t-1})}\\) is the gradient of f(w) with respect to w, evaluated by plugging in the most current w, i.e. \\(w=w_{t-1}\\).

-Let's have a clear picture of the algorithm, as depicted by the below Gradient Decsent algorithm flow diagram:
+To provide a clearer picture of Gradient Descent functionality, here below is the algorithm's flow diagram, followed by illustrative graphical animations Gradient Descent executed over various test cases.

 ### Gradient Descent Flow Diagram